Subbu23M/User-Job-Application-/README.md

     * Applicant Details are displayed in Table format.

-    * Employer can mark the candidates as accepted or rejected after review.
+    * Employer can click View Details button to view employee details.

 **Contributor**